Once in the Life: Production

 Once in the Life was the directorial debut of Laurence Fishburne, and adapted from his own 1994 play Riff Raff.
 Much of the film was shot in the Hotel Rivieria in Newark, New Jersey.

 Reception

+Film critic Roger Ebert gave the film a mixed review (2 out of 4 stars), describing it as “an actor’s exercise” that feels overly stage-bound and reliant on dialogue, despite strong performances.

 The review aggregator website Rotten Tomatoes reported a 28% approval rating based on 25 reviews, and an average rating of 4.7/10.
 The site's critical consensus reads, "Once in a Life is a promising directorial effort by Laurence Fishburne.
 But the story is too conventional and similar to the many ghetto action/dramas that come before it."